turingschool/front-end-curriculum/lessons/websockets.md

 });
 ```

 **Important Note**: We're doing it like this to demonstrate how you would push information from the client to the server using WebSockets.
 But, keep in mind, that the client has always been able to send requests to the server.
-It's totally okay to use AJAX in this situation.
+It's totally okay to use AJAX in this situation without WebSockets.

 ### Your Turn